1 Idea, 3 Facts, and 5 Tips

 Describing effective communication as a 2-way street is passé.
-Communication is much more complicated, and leaders need to know a whole lot more than the mechanics of sending and receiving information.
+Communication is much more complicated, and leaders at all levels need to know a whole lot more than the mechanics of sending and receiving information.

 It’s critical.
 Communication is a core leadership function and a key characteristic of a good leader.
 Effective communication and effective leadership are closely intertwined.
 Leaders need to be skilled communicators in countless relationships at the organizational level, in communities and groups, and sometimes on a global scale.

 You need to think with clarity, express ideas, and share information with a multitude of audiences.
 You must learn to handle the rapid flows of information within the organization, and among customers, partners, and other stakeholders and influencers.

 1. Authenticity counts — a lot.
 Be honest and sincere.
 Find your own voice; quit using corporate-speak or sounding like someone you’re not.
 Let who you are, where you come from, and what you value come through in your communication.
 People want, respect, and will follow authentic leadership.
 So forget about eloquence — worry about being real.
 Don’t disguise who you are.
 People will never willingly follow a phony.

 3. Listening is a powerful skill.
 Good communicators are also good listeners.
 When you listen well, you gain a clear understanding of another’s perspective and knowledge.
 Listening fosters trust, respect, and openness.
 Active listening is a key part of coaching others.
 So allow people to air their gripes and complaints.
 Ask questions that open the door to what people really think and feel.